Mahdi2912/Daily-Fun/daily_digest.md

 Riddle: I turn polar bears white and I will make you cry.
 I make guys have to pee and girls comb their hair.
 I make celebrities look stupid and normal people look like celebrities.
 I turn pancakes brown and make your champane bubble.
 If you sqeeze me, I'll pop.
 If you look at me, you'll pop.
 Can you guess the riddle?
 97% of Harvard graduates can not figure this riddle out, but 84% of kindergarten students were able to figure this out in 6 minutes or less.
 (Answer: The answer is no. The actual question is can you guess the riddle!)

+🧩 Riddle #3:
+Riddle: A car's odometer shows 72927 miles, a palindromic number.
+What are the minimum miles you would need to travel to form another?
+(Answer: 110 miles.
+(73037))